AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/intro.md

 ## Introduction

-This implementation guide is an Australian realm implementation guide of the HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a Prescription List, a Dispense List, and a Prescription and Dispense List.
+This implementation guide is an HL7&#8482; FHIR&#xae; specification to represent a Prescription and Dispense Lists (PDL).

 This [implementation guide](http://hl7.org/fhir/STU3/implementationguide.html#scope) is based on [FHIR, Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).

 ## Document purpose and scope

-The primary aim of this implementation guide is to support implementing Prescription List, Dispense List, and Prescription and Dispense List in [FHIR, Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).
-The resulting FHIR structure can be used for the electronic exchange of this information between healthcare providers.

-This implementation guide is defined to support a list as either a document or as a list.
+The primary aim of this implementation guide is to support implementing PDL in FHIR, Release 3 (STU).
+The resulting FHIR can be used for the electronic exchange of PDL information between healthcare providers.&#xa; &#xa;This implementation guide is not to be used as a guide to presentation (or rendering) of the data.
+It contains no information as to how the data described by it should be displayed and no such guidance should be inferred.

-This document is not to be used as a guide to presentation (or rendering) of the data.
-It contains no information as to how the data described by it should be displayed and no such guidance should be inferred from this document.
+This implementation guide is not to be used as a guide to presentation (or rendering) of the data.
+It contains no information as to how the data described by it should be displayed and no such guidance should be inferred.

-This document does not describe transport or persistence mechanism of the resources described by it.
+This implementation guide does not describe transport or persistence mechanism of the resources described by it.

 Reference has been made to International and Australian Standards, and to Standards from Health Level Seven.
 The following standards are referred to in the text in such a way that some or all of its content constitutes requirements for the purposes of this specification:
 * [FHIR, Release 3 (STU) [HL7FHIR3]](#HL7FHIR3)